grannycart/by-sound-alone_source/dc-manuscript/6_Chapter.md

 From the front of the boat came another long groan --- one that sounded to Percy's ears like a sound of relief --- as the bow eased into a space of just slightly less pressure.

-"Beyond 300 meters Captain," said Bastain quietly.
+"Beyond 300 meters Captain," said Bastian quietly.
 "The gauge can't even tell us."

 "Gregory, shut down the motors," said Percy.